 People who speak a primary language other than English may experience interference during speech production.
 Interference occurs as features of the first language spillover onto the second, less-dominant language.
 This may result in certain sounds or grammatical structures being produced incorrectly while speaking English.
-Speech and language differences may include:
+Speech and language differences may include the following:

 - substitution of sounds in the primary language that are close to the sounds in the second language

 - suprasegmental difficulties related to stress and intonation differences for words and phrases

 - differences in verb tense markers as well as other grammatical features